VRT

 InnovationVRTSandbox

-Innovation without borders: VRT unites 50 media organisations in international network
+Innovation without borders: VRT unites more than 50 media organisations in international network

 In a world where borders between countries, sectors and audiences are increasingly blurred, the impact of a network is undeniable.
 International cooperation is therefore essential in the media sector.
-Together with RTBF, the broadcaster of the Walloon-Brussels Federation, VRT brings together 50 international media organisations within the network Future Media Hubs.
+Together with RTBF and with the support of the Department of Culture, Youth and Media, VRT brings together more than 50 international media organisations within the Future Media Hubs network - this year celebrating its 5 year anniversary.

 The initiative was launched in 2018 as part of the European project MediaRoad, which enabled start-ups to collaborate internationally with media organisations.
 This way, start-ups could tailor their technologies more specifically to the needs of the media sector, while media organisations got the chance to discover new solutions.

-Future Media Hubs consists of four different 'hubs', each with its own focus.
+Future Media Hubs consists of five different 'hubs', each with its own focus.
 From start-ups to the latest video and audio technologies.
-From young creators to gaming.
+From young creators to games.
 Each hub of the network brings together media organisations from different countries around themes such as disinformation, artificial intelligence and virtual productions.

 "We took our first steps at VRT Sandbox, a nurturing ground that facilitated our journey towards a MVP.
 This foundation allowed us to gradually build connections within the Future Media Hubs network.
 Today, we are proud to count several esteemed members of this ecosystem among our customers, including VRT, RTBF, DPG Media and Radio France.
 This is a testament to the positive role that Future Media Hubs has played in our growth trajectory." - Benjamin Lardinoit, co-founder & CEO On-Hertz